billeatman/CF-GoogleCal-V3/readme.md

    UpdateEvent
    RemoveAllEvents
    RemoveEvent

 # Help Needed! #
-Please help me finish this library! email me at william.eatman@concordia.edu if you would like to help. :-)  We only have until the 17th!
+This cfc for Google Calendar V3 API is starting to take shape, but I could still use help to make it better.
+Email me at william.eatman@concordia.edu if you would like to help. :-)  We only have until the 17th!
 Before the old V1 is shutdown forever!

 Contributors: